Menu

 Your classes are Hawthorn and Kauri.

-This term the teachers have PPA (preparation, planning & assessment) on a Thursday morning.
-Children are welcome to come in with separate boots/wellies on Thursday for their forest school session with Mr Welti.
-Wellies are to be taken home again each Thursday to keep cloakroom clear and tidy.
-Children will also do forever sport on Thursday too.
-PE days will be Thursday and Friday for both classes.
+In Term 5, the teachers have PPA (preparation, planning & assessment) on a Friday morning.
+Children are welcome to come in with separate boots/wellies on Friday for their forest school session with Mr Welti.
+Wellies are to be taken home again each Friday to keep cloakroom clear and tidy.
+Children will also do forever sport on Friday too.

 Mental Maths